kammerchor-wernigerode/participate/README.md

 on your machine.
 Don't forget to configure the properties files to fit your environment or follow the [Docker instructions](#docker) above to deploy the application with Docker.

+## Features

+Lately, two features have been added, which can be turned on and off by means of *enabled*-flag in the `application.yml` file.

+### Remind overdue singers

+If the feature is activated, all participants who have not yet registered for the next event will receive another invitation by email.
+By default, all events are considered that are up to 14 days in the future.

+The cron expression and the offset are configurable.
+However, the email address of the manager must be configured.

+### Score's manager notification

+Before the start of the next event, the score's manager will receive an email with a list of attending members.
+By default, all events are considered that are up to 7 days in the future.

+The cron expression and the offset are configurable.

 ## Tests / CI

 - Liquibase integration tests